 While this is all helpful at times when tech is working right, when computers slow down — or worse: freezes or crashes frequently — it can cause a lot of stress.
-There’s even lost income to consider if your work depends on computers.
-To help avoid this issue, it’s vital that you maintain your tech, so it stays in the best shape possible.
-To do this, read on for some key ways you can make your computer run better today and into the future.
+The frustration of wondering, “why is my computer so slow?” becomes even more pronounced, with potential lost income for those whose work depends on computers.
+To help avoid this issue, it’s vital that you maintain your tech so it stays in the best shape possible.
+Read on for some key ways you can make your computer run better today and into the future.

 Get More Storage

 For starters, computers often start to run more slowly if they don’t have enough storage to handle what’s required.
 To address this problem, obtain more hard drive (permanent) storage.
 For many people, particularly those who store many large files such as movies and photographs, a hard drive capacity of 1 terabyte or more is required.
 If you see that your hard drive is at around 80 percent full or above, this will likely be noticeably affecting the speed of your machine since the computer will have to work harder.

 Apart from your hard drive storage, you can also add more room via Random Access Memory, or RAM.
 This term refers to the temporary storage used by your device when tasks are being completed by programs.
 So if, for instance, you tend to have many different programs open at once, you will need more RAM.
 Without it, your computer will slow down.